Documentation Index

 Overview

+Reseller fees are the charges applied to each transaction on the platform.
+They are configured in the hub and determine how much revenue the reseller collects from each sale made by its companies.
 Fees are configured per item type — tickets, products, guest lists, and so on — and can vary by sales channel, currency, and item price.
 Each fee combines a percentage and a fixed amount, with optional minimum and maximum caps.
+There are three levels of fee configuration:- Reseller defaults — baseline fees that apply to all companies under the reseller unless overridden.

 - Plan fees — fees defined on a plan.
 Companies assigned to a plan can inherit its fees automatically.